oddbird/oddsite/content/2017/06/27/susy3.rst

   }

-Susy3 defaults both values to ``narrow``, which will work the same as CSS Grid, and most other grid systems.
+Susy3 defaults both values to ``narrow``, which will work the same as CSS Grid and most other grid systems.
 If you're not doing anything special, you can probably ignore these settings and move on.

 Those are great defaults,
-but there are many reasons to override those settings on-the-fly – to allow more flexibility where gutters are used.
+but there are many reasons to override those settings on-the-fly to allow more flexibility where gutters are used.
-Learning to mange ``spread`` and ``container-spread`` in Susy3 will give you much more control over your layout experience.
+Learning to manage ``spread`` and ``container-spread`` in Susy3 will give you much more control over your layout experience.